[Major Damage/Mapping Improvements-Update 7.1.22 PoB/Vid] The Fortified Summoner: HoP MI Champion

 Below are the recommended items for each gear slot, as well as budget/luxury alternatives when applicable.

 Budget Alternative: Rare ammy with life/resists.
-You will be limited to just running Determination and HoP reservations.;
+You will be very limited with your HoP supports if you go this route.

 Maligaro’s Lens is one absolutely required unique for this build, and fortunately it is also readily available and dirt cheap.
 Be picky and look for maxed attack speed and life rolls!
 The -%Elemental Resistance is key to getting consistent HoP detonations, while the % heal on death combos with Necromantic Aegis to turn our minion’s timely demise into massive sustained regen for us (as long as we are within proximity of the detonation; good thing we are a melee summoner!)

 While not technically a required item, a helm with minion life and concentrated effect supports as shown below can be found for quite cheap and acts as a pseudo 6-link for HoP.
 Very highly recommended if you want to do good damage.
 Other stats to look for are a good life roll, resists, and an open suffix for resist crafting,

 Budget alternatives: Any rare helm.
 If you can’t find/afford both minion life and damage supports, you can get by with just minion life and “+x lvl to minion gems” prefix, but this should be a very high priority to upgrade.

 Luxury Upgrade: Minion life/conc effect helmet along with some combination of +30% elemental damage essence craft, +3 to minion gems, and Hypothermia (only if you have Aul’s and can run skitterbots).
 Bonus points if you can get it on a bone helmet.
 This is probably the most important item we have, and presents the most opportunity to scale damage.